On the use of dynamic mode decomposition for time-series forecasting of ships operating in waves: Conclusions and Future Work

 The statistical assessment was based on four evaluation metrics varying the number of input (training/past states) and output (test/future states prediction) waves, as well as exploiting the state augmentation, by adding derivatives and shifted copies of the time histories.
 A full-factorial combination of these parameters has been investigated.

 Overall state augmentation strategy (ADMD) combining both time derivatives and time-shifted copies showed better prediction capabilities for both test cases, compared to standard DMD.
 In general, the longer is the time horizon to be predicted, the longer is the past-observation window needed to feed the method and get an accurate forecast.
 The use of time derivatives showed that using up to the second derivatives improves the quality of the forecast.
 Similarly, the use of time-delayed copies of time histories provided the best results using a delay up to 1/8 of the encounter wave period.
 Overall, for longer term prediction ($\mathrm{NOW}=4$) the combination of $\mathrm{NDE}=2$ and $\mathrm{NTS}=2$ and 4 (for 5415M and KCS, respectively) provided the most promising results.
 The analysis is very efficient and suitable for real-time predictions.

-In conclusion, the DMD/ADMD model is able to identify the most important modes in the observed dynamics and forecast, with reasonable accuracy, the system's state up to two wave encounter periods.
+In conclusion, the method is able to identify the most important modes in the observed dynamics and forecast, with reasonable accuracy, the system's state up to two wave encounter periods.
 After this time horizon, the prediction is no longer accurate and the methodology needs further improvements.

-Future methodological advancements that are expected to provide benefits include DMD with time-delay embedding \cite{kamb2020time} and multi-resolution DMD \cite{kutz2016multiresolution}.
-Finally, the combination of DMD with artificial NN approaches \cite{dagostino2021-MARINE,dagostino2022-OEME} is expected to overcome some of the limitations of the DMD (i.e., its linearity) providing more flexible architectures to address highly-nonlinear system dynamics.
+Methodological advancements that will be subject of future work include DMD with time-delay embedding \cite{kamb2020time} and multi-resolution DMD \cite{kutz2016multiresolution}.
+Finally, the combination of DMD with artificial NN approaches \cite{dagostino2022-OEME} is expected to overcome some of the limitations of the DMD (i.e., its linearity) providing more flexible architectures to address highly-nonlinear system dynamics.
 For this reason, on going research activities are focusing on the development of hybrid architectures based on DMD and RNNs \cite{diez2022snh}.
 The assessment of DMD prediction performance conditional to different operating and environmental conditions is also of interest and will be assessed within the activity of the NATO AVT-348.
 Finally, the current method will be extended to system-identification problems, via DMD with control \cite{proctor2016dynamic}.